 Then say clearly, in a single-sentence paragraph, what your position on the fate of the paper is.
 Do you feel it’s generally great, but have minor suggestions for improvement or minor but required edits?
 Do you think it’s inappropriate for publication in the present form, but expect it to become publishable if the authors satisfactorily address the specific problems outlined below?
 Or do you think the paper is simply not appropriate for publication in This Journal for reasons that are deal-breakers, and concisely explained?

 If your are disposed towards rejecting, make sure you state why in a few sentences or a couple of numbered items/paragraphs.

 If there are major issues with the paper, give a numbered list of major issues that the authors should address.
 Be specific about what you want them to do.
 Remember, if you are a good referee, this should be like a contract: if they do what you ask, you will recommend acceptance.
 Don’t be that douche who keeps moving the target and asking for new and varied things in subsequent reviews.
 Follow with a list of minor concerns, like the typos you caught, unfortunate wording, missing units, etc.

 If you have identified minor or optional revisions, list them also in a numbered list.
 If something is optional to consider and you do not require that the authors comply, but just to seriously consider it, then say so.

-(See the comments for some differences between fields, and of course your own advisor is the best guide for what the practices are in the field your work in.)
+(See the comments for some differences between fields.
+Students and postdocs: your own advisor is your best guide regarding established refereeing practices in your field.)